aestasit/imgr/README.md

 - `keypair` (string) The name of the key pair used to connect to your EC2 instance. __This option will be removed soon__
 - `keypair_location`  (string) The path to the key pair stored on the local machine __This option will be removed soon__

+The `amazon-ebs` builder creates an instance which root device is backed by Amazon EBS (for more information about instance types read [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ComponentsAMIs.html#storage-for-the-root-device).

 Here is an example of a Builder:

 	"builders": [{